Meet the Governors

 - Ensuring that the school remains in good financial health and has robust accounting system.

-To contact the governors directly with any questions, or to find out how to get involved, please email us email@example.com.
-We really welcome your feedback and interest and will reply as soon we can!
+The Chair of Governors is Simon Kendrick and can be contacted directly with any questions at email@example.com.
+We really welcome your feedback and interest and will reply as soon as we can!

-The full governing body, chaired by Paul Monaghan, meets every term.
+The full governing body meets 9 times per academic year.
 At these meetings, and in the preparation for them, the governing body provides the overall strategic direction for Langley Park School for Boys, ensures proper monitoring and evaluation of progress towards these goals, supports the Head Teacher and fulfils the collective role of a critical friend to the leadership of the school.
 The governing body also monitors its own performance and fitness for purpose, holding itself to the highest standard.
-Key governign body responsibilities are delegated to the following committees:
+The governing body works alongside the Langley Park Learning Trust to provide challenge and support to the school.